 The Merrimack floodwaters damaged mills from Manchester and Nashua in New Hampshire to Haverhill, Lowell and Lawrence in Massachusetts.
 The river rose 68 feet in Lowell, destroying businesses along the northern banks.
 Jack Kerouac’s father Leo lost his print shop to the floodwaters.
 The disaster consigned him to poverty and alcoholism.

-In Andover, the Shawsheen rose halfway up first floor windows, and residents were evacuated by canoe, motorboat and rowboats.
-The power was out for days, and doctors volunteered to immunize hundreds of residents against typhoid at the American Legian hall.
+In Andover, Mass., the Shawsheen rose halfway up first floor windows, and residents evacuated by canoe, motorboat and rowboats.
+The power went out for days, and doctors volunteered to immunize hundreds of residents against typhoid at the American Legian hall.

 Amherst College President Stanley King got a phone call from a town selectman at 11 pm on March 18.
 The raging Connecticut River forced evacuation of the towns of Sunderland and Hadley.
 Massachusetts College had already agreed to take Sunderland.
 Would Amherst take Hadley, he asked?

-Within two hours, cots and blankets were set up cots in the Amherst gym.
+Within two hours, cots and blankets were set up in the Amherst gym.
 The athletic director organized faculty and students with cars to drive the evacuees to the campus.
-Faculty wives staffed the cafeteria and made coffee and food for the flood victims.
+And faculty wives staffed the cafeteria, making coffee and food for the flood victims.